Khuzdul: Secret language

-According to the Lhammas, Khuzdul is a language isolate, the sole member of the Aulëan language family, not related to the Oromëan languages spoken by Elves.
+According to the Lhammas, Khuzdul is a language isolate, the sole member of the Aulëan language family, not related to the Oromëan languages spoken by Elves (all of which are akin to Quenya).
 Aulëan was named from the Dwarvish tradition that it had been devised by Aulë the Smith, the Vala who created the Dwarves.
 Later, Tolkien dropped the origins of Elvish being taught by Oromë, but kept the origins of Khuzdul the same.
-It is said in The Silmarillion that Aulë created the dwarves, and taught them "the language he had devised for them", making Khuzdul both in fiction and reality, a constructed language.
+It is said in The Silmarillion that Aulë created the dwarves, and taught them "the language he had devised for them", making Khuzdul, both in fiction and reality, a constructed language.

-The Dwarves had a great reverence for Aulë.
-Because of this, Khuzdul remained unchanged.
-As a result, all Dwarven clans could speak with each other without difficulty despite the great distances that separated them and the more than 12,000-year history of the language.
-Khuzdul was to the dwarves “a tongue of lore rather than a cradle-speech”, and was carefully learned through reverent study as they matured, to make sure Khuzdul was passed down unaltered from one generation to the next.
-The changeability of Khuzdul versus other languages was compared to "the weathering of hard rock and the melting of snow".

-Dwarves were unwilling to teach outsiders Khuzdul, even to their non-dwarf friends.
-Dwarves would speak the languages of the region "but with an accent due to their own private tongue...", and being careful not to even speak Khuzdul around non-dwarves.
-Only a few non-Dwarves are recorded as having learnt Khuzdul, most notably the Elves Eöl, Fëanor's son Curufin, and reluctantly the Noldor loremasters of the Second Age: